 So, for instance, if the buyer is a VP of Sales or Sales Operations Director, then they might begin their journey by looking for ways to accelerate their sales cycle—to cut down the days between contact and close.

 One solution to this problem is to implement eSignatures.

-From a content perspective, we target this initial need as an opportunity to capture the buyer at the point where they are looking for solutions to a problem.
+From a content perspective, we target this initial need as an opportunity to reach the buyer at the point where they are looking for information and solutions to a problem.
 In my post about SaaS SEO, I talked about our process of using a JTBD framework to identify and map these specific pain points to key product use cases and features.

 Within the top of the funnel content, we break down our content strategy into 3 key types of content that each serve a specific purpose.
 I’ve outlined this approach before, but it allows us to get very specific and tactical while staying strategic in our content planning and creation.

-W found is that the more of a strong stance we are willing to take topics related to work, culture, and operations, the more reaction we generate among our target readers.
+We found that the stronger stance we are willing to take on topics related to work, culture, and operations, the more reaction we generate among our target readers.
 Of course, this approach can be polarizing as well.

 Knowing that readers who align with specific thinking are most likely to become users and customers, we can draw a line in the sand to help attract like-minded buyers who feel strongly about the nature of work and productivity.

 For instance, we wrote about how nobody wants to be a paper pusher in the modern office.
 This resonated with people who were interested in creating a great work environment and also increasing productivity across their teams.

 Keep in mind that the search (SEO) opportunity for this content may not be enormous.

 The role of this type of content is to reach prospects through channels other than search: social and community channels.
 The goal is to generate buzz and demand based on the content and drive problem awareness.